 Parents of children who have ADHD report that their child's behaviour often annoys others.
-The presence of aggression in child with ADHD can also negatively affect social interaction.
-It was reported by Clark, Cheyne, Cunningham, & Siegel (1988; cited in Dumas, 1998) that children identified as having ADHD tend to be more disruptive and domineering, as well as quicker to resort to aggressive behaviour with peers.
-Children who have been identified as having ADHD are at risk to develop many problems related to socially unacceptable behaviour and social maladjustment, among other problems that accompany ADHD such as disruptive behaviour disorders (conduct disorder), substance abuse, and academic underachievement (Dumas, 1998).
-A large percentage of children with ADHD appear to be at risk for developing significant social and peer relationship deficits.
+The presence of an aggressive child with ADHD can also negatively affect social interaction.
+It was reported by Clark, Cheyne, Cunningham, & Siegel (1988; cited in Dumas, 1998) that children who are identified as having ADHD, tend to be more disruptive and domineering as well as quicker to resort to aggressive behaviour with peers.
+Children who have been identified as having ADHD are at risk to develop many problems related to socially unacceptable behaviour and social maladjustment, among other problems that accompany ADHD are disruptive behaviour disorders (conduct disorder), substance abuse, and academic underachievement (Dumas, 1998).
+A large percentage of children with ADHD appear to be at the risk of developing significant social and peer relationship deficits.
 Students with social deficits or social delays need to be identified and treated in order for these students to be successful in many social aspects of life (relationships, peers, employment).
-Schools are very social institutions, and as educators we need address the array of social issues that affect children with ADHD in order to improve the social functioning of these students.
+Schools and social institutions, and as educators we need to address the wide range of social issues that affect children with ADHD in order to improve the social functioning of these students.
 By addressing social skill deficits, educators can make school a more positive and friendly place for children with ADHD.